-If the complainant is not satisfied with the outcome of the previous stage, the complainant should write to the Clerk to the Trust Board asking for the complaint to be heard before a Complaint Panel, within 20 school days.
+If the complainant is not satisfied with the outcome of the previous stage, the complainant should write to the Trust Governance Professional asking for the complaint to be heard before a Complaint Panel, within 20 school days.
+Requests received outside of this time frame will only be considered if exceptional circumstances apply.

-The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Trust Governance Professional will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.